 Is there anything that could make Happy Me even happier?

-I have spent the bulk of the last eighteen months building this site (baby number four) while STILL battling Glamour Fever, and consuming copious amounts of licorice bullets - a sacrifice I gladly endure if the info contained herein has been beneficial to you in any way.
+I have thoroughly enjoyed creating this site (baby number four) while STILL battling Glamour Fever, and consuming copious amounts of licorice bullets - a sacrifice I gladly endure if the info contained herein has been beneficial to you in any way.
 I have loved every second of it, and hope it continues to grow and thrive, as all babies should.

 Follow me on Twitter